qaalabs/DE5M4/docs/day1/planning/possible-user-stories.md

 - As a **restaurant staff member**, I want to update reservations when customers call, so that I can accommodate their changes and keep our booking system accurate ~ <mark>5 story-points</mark>

-- As a **restaurant manager**, I want to delete canceled reservations, so that those tables become available for other customers ~ <mark>3 story-points</mark>
+- As a **restaurant manager**, I want to delete cancelled reservations, so that those tables become available for other customers ~ <mark>3 story-points</mark>

 - As a **front-of-house staff member**, I want to see all reservations for the day, so that I can properly prepare for incoming guests and manage seating efficiently ~ <mark>8 story-points</mark>